redbadger/feature-targeting/examples/mixer-adapter/1-init-cluster/README.md

-# Step 1: Initialize a local Kubernetes cluster to run the samples
+# Step 1: Initialize a local Kubernetes cluster to run the examples

 This uses [kind](https://kind.sigs.k8s.io/) to provision a cluster.
 You also need to install [Istio](https://istio.io/), as the only available implementation of feature targeting is